flavienbwk/eclipse-che-kubernetes/README.md

 At this step, I expect you to have :

 - A working Kubernetes cluster up and running
-- An Ingress Controller installed on your cluster
+- An [Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) installed on your cluster
+- [Certmanager](https://cert-manager.io/docs/installation/) installed on your cluster
+- [OpenEBS](https://openebs.io/docs/user-guides/installation) installed on your cluster (or another storage class)
 - Docker installed on the same machine (or a remote host, as long as you edit the following configurations)

+To help you setup your standalone Kubernetes with kubeadm, use scripts in `./helpers`.

 ### A. Setup Keycloak